Careers: Summer Associates

 The summer program is our principal source of hiring entry-level attorneys and is designed with the summer associate's professional development as its primary goal.
 Because more than three quarters of our summer associates return to the firm as full-time lawyers, we maintain high standards in the selection process.
 We recognize that the program should give each summer associate a realistic impression of what the people and practice of Riker Danzig are all about.
 Individual attention is a priority.

 Our summer program begins in June, and lasts eight weeks.
 We are proud of the diversity of our summer associates.
 They represent diverse backgrounds and a variety of law schools throughout the United States.
-The 2017 summer program consisted of, respectively, four summer associates from four law schools (Rutgers-Newark, Seton Hall, University of Virginia and George Washington).
-The upcoming 2018 summer program will consist of, respectively, three summers from two law schools (Seton Hall and Fordham).
+The 2019 summer program consists of, respectively, three summer associates from three law schools (Rutgers-Newark, Seton Hall and University of Pennsylvania).

 Each summer associate receives assignments from attorneys in numerous Riker Danzig practice areas.
 If a student possesses a particular area of interest, extra effort is made to provide exposure to that practice group.
 We purposely do not assign or rotate summer associates to a particular department; rather, we coordinate work assignments so that each summer associate is exposed to numerous attorneys and practice areas.
 This exposure to various practice groups helps summer associates identify their desired area of work.